AIAA in Brief

 This is the place for everything, from exploring our history and purpose … to catching up on the latest news … Make sure you check out our prestigious Honors & Awards programs.
 Recognizing excellence is one the most important contributions we make.
 Serving this elite audience and its historic mission is our commitment and our privilege.
 Now we invite you to learn more about AIAA – and share in the vision and excitement of this inspiring industry.

-Read our vision, our core values, and our credo.
+Read our mission, our vision, our tagline, and our credo.